Key Departures: Daishon Smith

 SF: Rashard Kelly (Sr.), PF: Darral Willis Jr. (Sr.), C: Rauno Nurger (Sr.), SG: Austin Reaves (So.), PG: Samajae Haynes-Jones (Jr.)

 A young Landry Shamet is the face of the Wichita State Men’s Basketball Program.
-Shamet showed tremendous maturity as a redshirt freshman, leading the team in minutes and assists, while also finishing second in points per game.
+Shamet showed tremendous maturity and poise as a redshirt freshman, leading the team in minutes and assists, while also finishing second in points per game.
 He is now the Fred VanVleet for Gregg Marshall.
+He has tremendous length and size at the point guard position.
 Shamet will form one of the better backcourts in the country with Conner Frankamp, the former Jayhawk.
 Shamet and the sharpshooter Frankamp shot 43.9 percent and 44.0 percent respectively from 3-point range this past year.
 I think Shamet is destined for stardom.
 He has stated that he is confident that his right foot issue will not sideline him long.
-Junior college transfer Samajae Haynes Jones should see a boost in playing time depending on how long Shamet could be sidelined for.
+Junior college transfer Samajae Haynes-Jones should see a boost in playing time depending on how long Shamet could be sidelined for.
 The competitive winner should be able to hold the fort down at the point guard position.

 Zach Brown and Markis McDuffie return as the forwards for the Shockers, and bring solid experience with them.
 For his senior season, Brown needs to be a consistent 3-point threat, which will really aid in his overall game.
 McDuffie was the leader in points and rebounds per game last season, and will continue to bring his versatile game to this team.
 Shaquille Morris is the beast down low, who has improved on his points and rebounds every single year.
 If he continues to make these jumps his senior year, he will definitely be a force in the paint for opponents to deal with.